dankomiocevic/abrevio_cli/README.md

 This is the command line shell script for Abrevio services.
 For more information please refer to [http://abrev.io](http://abrev.io).

+## Prerequisites ##
+The following programs should be installed before using Abrevio CLI:

+- cURL visit http://curl.haxx.se/download.html to download it manually or use the package manager of your preference.

 ## Installation ##
 Please follow these steps in order to install: